 Our advice?
 Try it out and see for yourself!

 There are several instances when a CBD patch might be an optimal way to enjoy CBD.
-Anyone who can’t swallow a tincture, softgel or edible could find enormous benefit with a CBD patch.
-Others looking for the most discreet way to take CBD will find CBD patches to be a perfect fit.
+Anyone who has trouble swallowing a tincture, softgel or edible could find great benefits from a CBD patch.
+Others looking for the most discreet way to take CBD will find CBD patches to be a fantastic fit.
 Still have questions about CBD patches?
 Feel free to contact us.
-We want to ensure your CBD experience is a positive one, and we’re always here to help!
+We want to ensure your CBD experience is a positive one, and we're always here to help!

 Thanks for reading!
 To show how much we appreciate you, we’re going to give you 16% off your next order.
 Just use code READER16 at checkout!